 March 25 2014

 When most commentators talk about the political inclinations of young people, they usually cast them as overwhelmingly liberal.
-But the truth is that, while Millennial may have disproportionately cast their votes for President Obama, they tend to be skeptical of big government and have a major libertarian streak.
+But the truth is that, while Millennials disproportionately cast their votes for President Obama, they tend to be skeptical of big government and have a major libertarian streak.

 That's a big opportunity for the free market and liberty movement, and why it's no surprise that groups like Students for Liberty are thriving.